-Section 13, Subsection 2 of the Model Rules outlines thatan AGM is to be held on any day (being not later than 3 months after the end of the financial year of the Association) the committee determines.
+Section 13, Subsection 2 of the Model Rules outlines that an AGM is to be held on any day (being not later than three months after the end of the financial year of the Association) the committee determines.

 The Model Rules do not include specific information on virtual or remote AGMs.
-The Model Rules includes guidelines for holding an AGM in Sections 13 through 22.
+The Model Rules include guidelines for holding an AGM in Sections 13 through 22.
 If an organisation can meet these guidelines in a virtual or remote format, the organisation may hold a virtual or remote AGM.
-Note that under the Model Rules organisations are unable to vote on special resolutions using technology.
+Note that under the Model Rules organisations are unable to vote on special resolutions virtually.

 How to hold a Virtual AGM

-If the organisation holds a ‘virtual’ AGM, it should adhere to good governance practices.
 Virtual AGMs must be held in accordance with the Constitution and/or the Model Rules.
-This includes the provision of notice to members, calling for notices of motion, having a quorum and in the procedures adopted at the AGM itself.
+This includes the provision of notice to members, calling for notices of motion, having a quorum and the procedures adopted at the AGM itself.

 It is important that all attendees at your AGM can participate in real time, and that everyone can hear and participate in the conversation as it occurs.
 Ensure that participants are given plenty of opportunity to ask questions.